 You can install E2B to an existing partition on a USB drive using the /_ISO/docs/linux_utils/fmt.sh (FAT32) or fmt_ntfs.sh (NTFS) linux bash shell script which is included in all Easy2Boot download files (v1.83+).

-Note: E2B v1.89+ is provided as a Windows self-extracting .exe - rename it with a .zip file extension to extract the E2B files from it using 7Zip.
+Note: E2B is now provided as a Windows self-extracting .exe - rename it with a .zip file extension and then extract the E2B files from it using 7Zip.

-The .sh script will format an existing partition, copy the E2B files onto it and then run bootlace to install grub4dos:
+The .sh script will format an existing partition, then it will copy the E2B files onto it and then run bootlace to install grub4dos:

 Download and unzip the Easy2Boot file to a folder on your internal linux hard disk (rename .exe to .zip first - ensure no spaces in folder path) - use 7Zip to extract the files if any problems (sudo apt-get install 7zip).